waffelhaus92/Corys-Portfolio.github.io/README.md

 ## Skills

 - List of key skills relevant to your field.
-  - Skill 1
+  - Ability to learn new things quickly.
-  - Skill 2
+  - Attention to detail.
   - ...

 ## Certifications